MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsUserCallingSettings.md

 ## PARAMETERS

 ### -Identity
-The Id of the specific user.
+The Identity of the user to show call forwarding, simultaneous ringing, call group and delegation settings for.
 Can be specified using the ObjectId, the SIP address or the e-mail address.

 ```yaml
 Type: System.String